-In instances of abnormal operation, error messages appears with error codes on the Console Software and Control Panel.
+In instances of abnormal operation, error messages appear with error codes on the Console Software and Control Panel.
 If a problem persists, please request assistance from the customer support information services.

+Error messages will be displayed in the format written below.

+[Code: E00X.0XX.0XX]

-NOTICE Error messages will be displayed in the format written below.
-[Code: E00X.0XX.0XX] The code consists of three parts: Main code, Subcode, Tail code.
-Main code Tail code ↑ ↑ E00X.0XX.0XX ↓ Sub code The main code indicates the source of error codes.
-The source is categorized as hardware, software, an acquisition module, etc. Subcode describes the specific area where the error has occurred according to the main code.
-The tail code explains the specific symptoms and causes of the errors mentioned in the subcode.
+The code consists of three parts: Main code, Subcode, Tail code.

+- The main code indicates the source of error codes.
+The source is categorized as hardware, software, an acquisition module, etc. - Subcode describes the specific area where the error has occurred according to the main code. - The tail code explains the specific symptoms and causes of the errors mentioned in the subcode.